 There are very valid complaints about the HomePod, such as the price and Siri, and Ghoshal does not fail to mention them, of course.

 …it can ruin wooden surfaces around the house by leaving marks wherever it’s placed.

-The Sonos One can also leave marks on wood but the facts, we do not speak of them.
+can also leave marks on wood but the facts, we do not speak of them.
 Please, we are opinionating.
 Go now with your unwanted facts and never return.

 Does the Macalope think the HomePod is a good product?
 Not really, no, at least not right now.
 It doesn’t seem so bad that Apple can’t turn it around, but that’s not how the company usually does business, something else he disagrees on with Ghoshal.